É: Danish, Norwegian, and Swedish

-In Danish, Norwegian, and Swedish, the letter "é" is used to indicate that a terminal syllable with the vowel e is stressed, and it is often used only when it changes the meaning.
+In Danish, Norwegian, and Swedish, the letter "é" is used to indicate that a terminal syllable with the vowel e is stressed, and it is often used only when it changes the meaning, common examples including én, idé, and allé.
 See Acute accent for a more detailed description.
 In addition, Danish uses é in some loanwords to represent /i/.

+It is not a numbered letter in any of the 3 languages, and is not always used in digital texts due to writers' unfamiliarity with dead keys, resulting in for instance Norwegian text readers having to guess between the very different meanings of roter and server based on context.

 Dutch

+Uses it to mark stress (vóórkomen – voorkómen, meaning occur and prevent respectively).
 Like in English, é is respected when writing foreign words, mainly from French.
-It is also used to differentiate the article "een," equivalent to either "a" or "an" in English, and "één", the number one.
+It is also used to differentiate the article "een", equivalent to either "a" or "an" in English, and "één", the number one.
 It is also used to add visual stress on words in the same way English might use italics.
 In Dutch, some people use "hé" as a greeting, like "hey" or "hi".

-Emilian-Romagnol
+Emilian

 In Emilian, é is used to represent [e], e.g. récc [rekː] "rich".
-In Romagnol the same letter is used to represent [eː], e.g. lédar [ˈleːdar] "thieves".